The Directors have pleasure in presenting the twenty third annual report and theaudited accounts for the year ended 31st March 2019.

-The Company provides complete seating solutions for driver and cabin seating forcommercial vehicles tractors and construction equipment as well as passenger seats forbuses across all segments and has established itself as a leader in these segments in thecountry for seating systems.
+The Company provides complete seating solutions for driver and cabin seating forcommercial vehicles tractors and construction equipment as well as passenger seats forbuses across all segments and has established itself as a leader in these segments in thecountry.

 INDUSTRY STRUCTURE AND DEVELOPMENTS

-The following table highlights the segment wise industry sales figures in vehicle unitsfor the year 2016-17.
+The following table highlights the segment wise industry sales in vehicle units for theyear 2018-19.

 These initiatives along with the implementation of various other cost reductionprojects across functions have enabled the Company to post a profit before tax of ?
 29.05Cr in 2018-19.